-A Tallit is a religious Jewish accessory Jewish men wear during the morning prayer.
+A Tallit is a prayer shawl Jewish men wear during the morning prayer.

-A Kippah is also worn during prayer and in the synagogue (some Jewish men wear it permanently)… But unlike a Tallit – a Kippah is NOT a religious Jewish accessory.
-It’s merely a way of showing respect to god, the prayer, and the synagogue.
+Men are also required to wear a Kippah when they enter the synagogue (religious Jews wear one permanently)… But unlike the Tallit – a Kippah is NOT a religious Jewish accessory.
+You wear it as a sign of respect to God, the prayer, and the synagogue.

-Keep in Mind: If you’re not Jewish – you can skip the Tallit and just wear the Kippah.
+So If you’re not Jewish – feel free to skip the Tallit and just wear the Kippah.

-Although most synagogues have a bunch of spare Kippot and Tallitot lying around, it’s best to bring your own just in case (if you own them).
+Although most synagogues have a bunch of spare Kippot and Tallitot lying around, I recommend you bring your own just to be safe (if you own them).